 Two year old plants in 14 cms pots ..............................................................................One year old plants in 7cms pots

 Please order bare root plants by middle of March, as they will soon start to grow with this mild winter.

 Plants are very sturdy with excellent fibrous roots.
 Priced at £12 each if collected.

 Add extra for post and packing at £10 for one bush, £12 for two bushes and £14 for three bushes.

 All live plants are sent by first class mail.

-Plants in 7cms pots available from April 2013
+Plants in 7cms pots available while stocks last

 Two year old saskatoon plants in 7cms pots are now available.
 Normally sold as three plants in a blister pack priced at £6 per plant plus £10 post and packing for delivery in UK.

 Please contact John if you wish to try these new fruit bushes, available to purchase

 by mail order or collect direct from John at his studio.